 Since the age of 13 I have been engrossed in Web Development.
 Over the years my passion and enthusiasm for everything technology-related has continued to grow, which led me to start my career in Web Development in 2013.
-I have a strong will to learn, so I am continuously advancing my skills, experience and knowledge, leading me to also work within the Game Development industry.
+I have a strong will to learn, so I am continuously advancing my skills, experience and knowledge.

 I previously worked for HeadRed as a Senior Web Engineer.

 ImperiumForge is an experimental MMORPG I'm working on.
 It is a server authorititive MMO, meaning the Game Server runs all the logic.
 The Game Server is written in NodeJS using Colyseus for the netcode, allowing it to scale vertically and horizontally.
 The Game Client is written in WebGL using PixiJS and the user interface is written in Vue.
 There is also a frontend API written in Laravel for pre-connection authentication using JWT.